Crowns and Bridges

 A heavily decayed tooth is very much prone to fracture and deterioration if left untreated.

 To remedy this condition, a dental crown works by essentially creating a cap that is used to cover the damaged tooth.
 By doing so, the crown is able to improve the appearance of the tooth and improve on the overall alignment of the patient’s teeth as well.

-In preparation for the crown, the affected tooth will be numbed using local anaesthesia so that the dentist can effectively reduce its size in order to accommodate the crown afterwards.
+In preparation for the crown, the affected tooth will be numbed using local anaesthesia so that your Campbelltown dentist can effectively reduce its size in order to accommodate the crown afterwards.

 In between these abutments, pontics or artificial teeth are fabricated to replace the actual missing teeth and complete the bridge, effectively connecting one end to the other and eliminating the gap.